-a) Apply anti-seize compound to the threads of the sensor.

-b) The sensor must be tightened securely; this will require the use of either a deep socket, slotted to allow for the sensor wiring, or of a spanner.
+- a) Apply anti-seize compound to the threads of the sensor. - b) The sensor must be tightened securely; this will require the use of either a deep socket, slotted to allow for the sensor wiring, or of a spanner.

-16 Bosch Motronic system components - removal, refitting and adjustments described in this Section it is very important not to allow fuel to spill into the engine, otherwise a hydraulic lock may occur causing extensive engine damage.
+16 Bosch Motronic system components - removal, refitting and adjustments causing extensive engine damage.